awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md

 After creating an IAM policy to allow Aurora to access AWS resources, you must create an IAM role and attach the IAM policy to the new IAM role\.

-To create an IAM role to permit your Amazon RDS cluster to communicate with other AWS services on your behalf, take the following steps\.
+To create an IAM role to permit your Amazon RDS cluster to communicate with other AWS services on your behalf, take the following steps\.<a name="Create.IAMRole.AWSServices"></a>

 **To create an IAM role to allow Amazon RDS to access AWS services**